phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_landing_page.rst

         QSC CLI is a command line interface (CLI) where you can download, compile, and flash the Qualcomm Linux builds through a command line.

-    .. grid-item-card::  |icn-book-blue|  Build with GitHub for unregistered users
-        :class-card: card-base-line
-        :class-title: font-link
-        :class-body: font-gray-60
-        :link: github_workflow_unregistered_users
-        :link-type: ref

-        The GitHub workflow for unregistered users provide a set of instructions to setup the host computer environment, sync, and compile.
-Firmware components are available as prebuilt binaries.

     .. grid-item-card::  |icn-book-blue|  Build with GitHub for registered users
         :class-card: card-base-line
         :class-title: font-link